emarsden/pgmacs/README.md

 databases.
 PGmacs also uses some PostgreSQL-specific functions to display information such as the on-disk size of tables, and these functions are not always implemented.
 What we have tested so far:

-- ParadeDB v0.7.3 sees to work fine in limited testing (it's more a PostgreSQL extension than a fully separate product).
+- ParadeDB v0.7.3 seems to work fine in limited testing (it's more a PostgreSQL extension than a fully separate product).

 - YugabyteDB v2.21 works to a limited extent: we are not able to run the SQL command that adds a